MICHELLAREAIDY2025/NodeJS-challenge/readme.md

   - <kbd>writing a CRUD</kbd>
   - <kbd>writing and reading files</kbd>

-## Step 1: Testing the software

-The software provided already has a few commands built-in.
-Let's try them.

-1. Run the file with `node tasks.js`
 2. Try entering "hello", then try "quit"
 3. Read the code, run the app again.
 Try to understand what is happening.
 Change a few things, get familiar with the code